Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

 Mkdocs is a python package to help create documentation website from markdown files.

 **Use case:**
-Create some official looking docuentation website from markdown.
+Create some official looking documentation website from markdown.

 **Advantages:**
 - integrate easily with github